iSHAREScheme/AuthorizationRegistry/README.md

 # iSHARE Authorization Registry

-**iSHARE** is a collaborative effort to improve conditions for data-sharing for organisations involved in the logistics sector.
+**iSHARE** is a collaborative effort to improve conditions for data-sharing for organisations within as well as across sectors.
 The functional scope of the iSHARE Scheme focuses on topics of identification, authentication and authorization.

 ## iSHARE Authorization Registry